-There are certain things that are quintessentially Canadian: a love of Tim Horton’s coffee, a propensity to elongate the ‘o’ in the word sorry and use it with a zealot’s fervor, and of course – all things hockey.
+There are certain things that are quintessentially Canadian: a love of Tim Horton’s coffee, a propensity to elongate the ‘o’ in the word sorry and use it with a zealot’s fervour, and of course – all things hockey.
 Just as there are traits that are uniquely Canadian, the Banff National Park ski resorts have a few quirks of their own that scream Canuck.
-Here are our favorite tell tale signs that you are skiing on Canadian slopes.
+Here are our favourite tell tale signs that you are skiing on Canadian slopes.

 1. Poutine Please

 Though poutine is a French-Canadian delicacy originally from Quebec, the rest of Canada has embraced it and ski resorts are no exception.
 Any on-hill eatery offering the ‘basics’ will list poutine right next to their burgers.
 The dish, made up of a plate of fries drowning in gravy and topped with squeaky cheese curds, is so warm, filling and comforting, it’s the perfect food to fill you up on a crisp winter day.
 We dare you to walk through The Lodge of Ten Peak at the base of the Lake Louise Ski Resort without bumping into a poutine wielding skier or queue at The Alpine Grill at Sunshine Village without hearing a ‘Poutine please’.
 The Lone Pine Pub at Mount Norquay offers uniquely Albertan poutine with confit turkey or chili tossed on top.
 Try it once and you will be hooked.
 It is the ultimate Canadian comfort food.